noops-challenge/pathbot/PathbotPy/README.md

     game.start()
 ```

 And that's it!
-Your solve function now controls the rover.
+Your `solve` function now controls the rover.

+#### Creating a `Solver` class

 Alternatively, our callable can be a method of an object, instead of a function.

-Let's assume we want to create a `Solver` class with a `solve` method, instead of our plain `solve` function.
-This has a couple of advantages, chief of them being the ability of the `Solver` object to persist data after the `solve` method has been called.
-This is contrary to the function, which loses all variables after it is called.

-Our `Solver` class may look something like this:
+For example, an object with a `solve` method

+The advantage of using an object is that the object can hold information about its state, in the form of attributes, after its `solve` method is done executing.
+This contrasts our original `solve` function, which loses all data of its state after it is done executing.

+Lets create a sample `Solver` class:

 ```
     class Solver:
         def __init__(self):
-            .
-            .
             # Some attributes to store solver's state
+            # .
+            # .

         def solve(self, map):
             # Some logic here to determine rover's next move
-            .
+            # based on state of map
-            .
+            # .
-            .
+            # .
             return "W" or "A" or "S" or "D"
 ```

-Next to connect it to our game we import `ConsoleWorld` into `solver.py` and proceed as follows:
+To connect it to our game, we import `ConsoleWorld` into `solver.py` and proceed as follows:

 ```
     solver = Solver()
-    game = ConsoleWorld(input_interface=solver.interface)
+    game = ConsoleWorld(input_interface=solver.solve)
     game.start()
 ```

-### Useful things to note about Map object
-The Map object is the only parameter passed to your callable; therefore, you have to determine the entire state of the game from your `Map` object.
-There are attributes to help you determine just that.
-Here are the most important ones:

-- `map.rover_position`: Coordinate of the rover's current position
-- `map.exit_found`: Boolean indicating whether the rover has reached launchpad destination.
-- `map.exit_distance`: Number of moves to get to exit, disregarding obstacles
-- `map.exit_direction`: One of `["N","S","E","W","NW","NE","SE","SW"]`, indicating direction of exit
-- `map.move_successful`: Boolean indicating whether the most recent move was successful

-Also, you can index the map with coordinates (not indices) like so: `region = Map[x,y]`.
-Therefore, you never have to directly access `map.matrix` and deal with 2 dimensional array/list and indices.
-However, you are always free to do so.

-## ✨ TODO
+## ✨ To Do List

 - **Build a GUI**: The game currently runs within the console, which is convenient, but limiting.
 It is difficult to design beautiful cross-platform console UIs.
 Therefore, a GUI will have to be built from built-in libraries.
 Currently looking at using [turtle](https://docs.python.org/3.3/library/turtle.html?highlight=turtle).